maya-halevy/Paradox/README.md

 ---
 ![conversation with Jennifer](chat_snapshot.jpg)
 ---
-Note: Ran on pycharm console, user input in green
+Note: User input in green

 ### What edge cases do you think are not handled currently that you would add?